kayuksel/meta-map-elites/README.md

 # Meta-Learning Map-Elites Mutations

+Quality-Diversity optimization is a global optimization method that aims to find a
+diverse set of high-performing solutions to a given problem, rather than just one.

 In this work, a meta-learning method for quality-diversity optimization is proposed
 by learning the mutation operator of map-elites via a convolutional neural network.